srikanth2102/CITIBANK_STOCK_PREDICTION/README.md

 # CITIGROUP STOCK PRICE PREDICTION

 ## OVERVIEW
-* In this project we try to predict the price of Citigroup Inc.
+* In this project we predict the price of Citigroup Inc.
 * In this project we make use of LSTM recurrent neural network to make time series forecasting.

 ## DATASET